Consensys/doc.teku/docs/Concepts/Slashing-Protection.md

 ---
-description: Describe how slash protection works in Teku
+description: Describe how slashing protection works in Teku
 ---

 # Slashing protection

-Teku provides slashing protection to prevent validators from signing blocks or attestations based on what it has already signed.
+Teku implements slashing protection to prevent validators from signing blocks or attestations based on what it has already signed.

 By default, Teku also locks keystore files listed in the